A-Streitenberger/A-Streitenberger/README.md

 Here on GitHub you can find projects I'm working on and want to share.

-**Project easyFastGP**: An implementation of a standard genetic programming in Python with implemented performance improvements, especially the evaulation of individuals in C.
+**Project easyFastGP**: An implementation of a standard genetic programming in Python with implemented performance improvements, especially the evaluation of individuals in numba annotated functions.

-**Project user management (not yet published)**: A Spring Boot application for user administration.
-This project will serve as a base project for others and includes the following features: Single Sign-On (SSO), 2FA authentication, registration and email verification and other security measures via Spring Security.
+**Project spring-user-management (will be published soon)**: A Spring Boot application for user management.
+This project will serve as a base project for others and will include the following features Single Sign-On (SSO), 2FA authentication, registration by email verification and other security measures (e.g. locking users out after X incorrect password attempts).